Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test/manual-testing.md

 ﻿---
-title: "Manual tests: use cases"
+title: "Android - Manual tests: use cases"
 abstract: "Manual tests by reproducing the situation experienced by your users with Android"
 ---